astronomer/devrel-public-workshops-archive/content/modules/module-4/index.en.md

 }
 ```

-3. The `personalize_newsletter` DAG should automatically start running
+3. The `personalize_newsletter` Dag should automatically start running
-4. Monitor the DAG execution in the Airflow UI
+4. Monitor the Dag execution in the Airflow UI

 ### 7. Review Results

-1. Check the DAG execution logs
+1. Check the Dag execution logs
 2. Review your personalized newsletter in the `include/newsletters` folder
 3. Notice how the GenAI integration creates more sophisticated personalization

+### 8. (Bonus) Adjust the Prompt

+Notice how the prompt in the code uses the user's favorite sci‑fi character?
+Have some fun—adjust the prompt and see how unique a newsletter you can create.

 ## Key Concepts